Exeter and Crediton Railway: Infrastructure

 The line climbed gently, typically at 1 in 303, from Cowley Bridge Junction to Crediton.

 The line was completed, but not opened, from Cowley Bridge Junction (with the Bristol and Exeter Railway) to Crediton in 1847.
 It was a broad gauge double track, and a station at Cowley Bridge was built and complete in 1848; it too was not opened.
 There was a double track wooden viaduct on the curve away from the B&ER line, crossing the River Exe.

 The Exeter and Crediton line was opened as a single broad gauge line on 12 May 1851.
 The TVER line from Crediton on to Barnstaple opened as single line on the broad gauge on 1 August 1854.

 The Exe viaduct at Cowley Bridge was replaced by a double track iron bridge in 1858, but as part of the work the curve to the junction was tightened considerably.

 Mixed gauge track was commissioned on the E&CR line on 1 February 1862.

-A short section of double track at Cowley Bridge, called Cowley loop, was opened 11 November 1874, and the line from the loop to St Cyres was doubled on 23 February 1875, and St Cyres to Crediton was doubled form 2 June 1875.
+A short section of double track at Cowley Bridge, called Cowley loop, was opened 11 November 1874, and the line from the loop to St Cyres was doubled on 23 February 1875, and St Cyres to Crediton was doubled from 2 June 1875.

 Broad gauge was abolished 20 May 1892.

 The line over Cowley Viaduct was singled on 28 November 1965, and the entire line was singled 16 December 1984.